-Figure 116 Configuration > System > WWW > Service Control
+Figure 118 Configuration > System > WWW > Service Control

-Table 83 Configuration > System > WWW > Service Control
+Table 78 Configuration > System > WWW > Service Control

-LABEL DESCRIPTION HTTPS HTTPS Enable Select the check box to allow or disallow the computer with the IP address that matches the IP address(es) in the Service Control table to access the Zyxel Device Web Configurator using secure HTTPs connections.
+LABEL DESCRIPTION HTTPS ITTPS Enable Select the check box to allow or disallow the computer with the IP address that matches the IP address(es) in the Service Control table to access the Zyxel Device Web Configurator using secure HTTPs connections.
 Server Port The HTTPS server listens on port 443 by default.
 If you change the HTTPS server port to a different number on the Zyxel Device, for example 8443, then you must notify people who need to access the Zyxel Device Web Configurator to use "https://Zyxel Device IP Address:8443" as the URL.
 Authenticate Client Certificates Select Authenticate Client Certificates (optional) to require the SSL client to authenticate itself to the Zyxel Device by sending the Zyxel Device a certificate.
 To do that the SSL client must have a CA-signed certificate from a CA that has been imported as a trusted CA on the Zyxel Device.
+Click Trusted CAs to go to the Configuration > Object > Certificate > Trusted Certificates screen and check for the trusted certificates settings.
 Server Certificate Select a certificate the HTTPS server (the Zyxel Device) uses to authenticate itself to the HTTPS client.
 You must have certificates already configured in the My Certificates screen.
 Redirect HTTP to HTTPS To allow only secure Web Configurator access, select this to redirect all HTTP connection requests to the HTTPS server.
 HTTP Enable Select the check box to allow or disallow the computer with the IP address that matches the IP address(es) in the Service Control table to access the Zyxel Device Web Configurator using HTTP connections.
 Server Port You may change the server port number for a service if needed, however you must use the same port number in order to use that service to access the Zyxel Device.
 Apply Click Apply to save your changes back to the Zyxel Device.
 Reset Click Reset to return the screen to its last-saved settings.